emilymaxie/truffle-ballot/blog-post.md

 * _chairperson_ is the address of the owner of the contract
 * _voters_ is a mapping of address to Voter structs, so you get a voter by looking up their address in that map.
-If a voter isn't found, it'll return a Voter stuct with default empty values.
+If a voter isn't found, it'll return a Voter struct with default empty values.
 * _proposals_, not a huge surprise here, an array of the proposals, referenced by a integer index.
 Proposal is a custom struct, also defined in this contract.